 Introduction

 The human body requires proteins to carry out structural, enzymatic, and transport functions.
 Since the start of molecular biology research, determining protein structure from primary structure has been a priority of scientists worldwide.
 Currently, we have methods of analyzing structures of proteins such as Edman degradation to analyze the primary structure of a sequence of peptides.
 We also have protein gels and column chromatography to allow us to analyze certain aspects such as the polarity or size of the protein researchers wish to study.
 Other methods used to study secondary and tertiary structure include circular dichroism, X-ray crystallography, and NMR spectrometry.
 However, given a polypeptide sequence and two possible structures, we want to identify the most likely native state the sequence will form.

+The 1972 Nobel Prize winner, Christian Anfinsen, hypothesized a protein’s native structure is a unique, stable and kinetically accessible minimum of the free energy (Anfinsen).
+This hypothesis known as the thermodynamic hypothesis, is the basis for many protein folding computations.

+One such way of calculating free energy of a protein is using experimental-based approximations with OPLS force fields.
+OPLS force field parameters for amino acids are used to predict the free energy inside a protein.
+Intermolecular forces such as Van der Waals forces, Coulomb, and solvation energy must be factored into the calculation.

+The primary estimation of free energy used in this project is:

 The approximation for Van der Waals energy is done using the equation for Lennard-Jones-Potential as shown in figure 1.